While we all want to go a little greener these days, finding a natural fabric softener that doesn’t cost an arm and a leg is quite difficult.

 Using 1/2 Cup/Load = 10¢ Per Load

-Just think how much money you’ll save with this one natural fabric softener recipe in your home.
-Especially when you consider other Natural Fabric Softeners on the market costing 14¢ per load (almost double the cost).
+Just think how much money you’ll save with this one best vinegar fabric softener recipe in your home.
+Especially when you consider other softeners on the market costing 14¢ per load (almost double the cost).

-As you can easily see, the cost for making the natural fabric softener is definitely cheaper than many other natural fabric softeners in the stores.
+As you can easily see, the cost for making the homemade natural fabric softener is definitely cheaper than many other softeners in the stores.
 Plus it is perfect for those with fragrance sensitivities and allergies.

 This usually takes me less than 5 minutes to make which is super fast and easy compared to a trip to the store.